What are technical skills?

 3. Social media

-With 84.3% of the UK population using social media in 2022, using digital tools has become the norm.
-And if you’re in roles like marketing or tech, understanding how to leverage social media is important for boosting sales and growing your business.
+With 84.3% of the UK population using social media in 2022, digital tool usage has become the norm.
+And if you’re in roles like marketing or tech, understanding how to use social media is important for boosting sales and growing your business.

 Employers seek applicants who stay up-to-date with modern technology, so ensure you list these social media skills on your CV: